ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

 # What to expect?
 At the moment not much, it's still work in progress.

-At the moment two+ side quests and two side questlines: One with Butcher in Garbage and one with Marlo & Chris in Yanov.
+At the moment two+ side quests and one side questlines with Butcher.

+Marlo and Chris in Yanov are nearly ready, but due to hardware problems, I wouldn't talk to any new NPC in Yanov or Zaton.

 # Compatibility: